- The Categories of Data We Collect When You Use Our Services

 If you have not registered for an account, then we treat you as a “Visitor” to our websites and/or mobile applications.
 After you have registered for an account, we treat you as a “Consumer” of our Services.
 When you visit or interact with our Services as a Visitor, we collect data from you through a number of different automated technologies (“Tracking Technologies”), including:

-- We treat data collected through Tracking Technologies as Non-Identifiable Personal Information if you are Visitor to our Services or when it is aggregated with anonymized data.
-It only becomes Personal Information if you become a Consumer of our Services.
+We treat data collected through Tracking Technologies as Non Personally Identifiable Information if you are Visitor to our Services or when it is aggregated with anonymized data.
+It only becomes Personally Identifiable Information if you become a Consumer of our Services.
 It only becomes PHI if we associate it in our systems with your registered account.

 How We Use the Data We Collect

-We use Personal Information and Non-Personally-Identifiable Information so that we can:
+We use Personally Identifiable Information and Non-Personally-Identiﬁable Information so that we can:

 - Verify your identity and authenticate access to your account